loopdash/loopdash/src/blog/wordpress-vs-squarespace.md

 layout: single-blog.njk
 title: WordPress vs Squarespace
 meta:
   title: WordPress vs Squarespace
   description: Overcome the pain on deciding on the right CMS.
 There are a dozen options on the market, all of which in many ways resemble each other.
+  image: "./src/img/blogs/wood-people.jpg"
 sitemap:
   changefreq: weekly
   priority: 0.5